What is the prime rate today?

-Since then — including at their most recent meeting in mid-March — Fed policymakers have opted to keep the federal funds rate close to zero, and the prime rate also hasn't seen any changes.
+Since then — including at their most recent meeting in late April — Fed policymakers have opted to keep the federal funds rate close to zero, and the prime rate also hasn't seen any changes.
 Prime rates at major banks are likely as low as they will go for a while.

 What this all means is it could be a very long time until the U.S. prime rate budges.

 You're probably getting the impression that the Fed sets the prime rate.
 It doesn't, though there is a close relationship between the prime rate and the Fed's federal funds rate.

 The prime rate is a key lending rate used to set many variable interest rates, such as the rates on credit cards and home equity lines or credit, or HELOCs.

 But more specifically, it's the prime rate that commercial banks offer to their most creditworthy customers — including corporations, and consumers with the highest credit scores.